-Italy has adopted the targets for reducing biodegradable MSW going to Landfills in accordance with current EU legislation; again, the abovementioned 65% SSL targets and the specific programs adopted by the majority of municipalities for the implementation of biowaste (and other biodegradables) separate collection of food waste are helping to meet the goals.
-Most Regional MSW Management Programs do require the separate collection of biowaste and in many cases the suggested strategy is to collect it at the doorstep.
+Italy has adopted the targets for reducing biodegradable MSW going to Landfills in accordance with current EU legislation; the 65% MSW Source Separation Level targets and the specific programs adopted by the majority of municipalities for the implementation of biowaste (and other biodegradables) separate collection of food waste are helping to meet the goals.
+Most Regional MSW Management Programs do suggested a strategy to collect biowaste in the most effective way, such as doorstep.